Madhur Jaffrey: Early life

 At home, Jaffrey's family primarily ate food prepared by servants but supervised by the women of the family.
 They occasionally indulged in Mughlai cuisine bought in the bylanes of Old Delhi, like bedmi aloo, seekh kebab, shami kebab, rumali roti and bakarkhani.
 Refugees from Punjab who settled in Delhi after partition brought their own style of cooking.
-Moti Mahal, a dhaba in Daryaganj, introduced tandoori chicken and then went on to invent butter chicken and dal makhani.
-Jaffrey found Punjabi food's simplicity and freshness very enticing and routinely picked up tandoori food from Moti Mahal for family picnics.
+Moti Mahal, a dhaba in Daryaganj, introduced tandoori chicken and went on to invent butter chicken and dal makhani.
+Jaffrey found Punjabi food's simplicity and freshness enticing and routinely picked up some tandoori chicken from Moti Mahal for family picnics.

-At school, the subject of domestic science included learning dishes like blancmange, whose bland taste drove Jaffrey to dismiss the cookery lessons as preparing "British invalid foods from circa 1930".
-However, at the time of the practical examination, her class was asked to make a dish from an assortment of potatoes, tomatoes, onions, garlic, ginger and Indian spices in a pot over wood to be lit with matches.
+At school, the subject of domestic science included learning dishes like blancmange, whose bland taste drove Jaffrey to dismiss the lessons as preparing "British invalid foods from circa 1930".
+However, for her practical examination, her class was asked to make a dish from an assortment of potatoes, tomatoes, onions, garlic, ginger and Indian spices in a pot over wood to be lit with matches.
 Jaffrey did her best but guessed that she failed the subject of domestic science altogether.

-Jaffrey and her cousins would regularly answer summons from the nearby All India Radio station for parts in radio plays or children's programs.
-As she was paid a small fee for each session, Jaffrey considered this to be her first professional work.
+Jaffrey regularly answered requests from the nearby All India Radio station for parts in radio plays or children's programs.
+As she was paid a small fee for each session, she considered this her first professional work.

-Meanwhile, Jaffrey's father had moved to Daurala as general manager of Daurala Sugar Works, a factory owned by family friends, the Shri Ram family.
-Jaffrey, along with her brothers, her younger sister, Veena, and her mother remained behind in Delhi in to avoid disrupting the children's education.
-During this period, Jaffrey's elder sisters were at boarding school in Nainital.
+Meanwhile, her father had moved to Daurala as general manager of Daurala Sugar Works, a factory owned by family friends, the Shri Ram family.
+Jaffrey and most of the family remained behind in Delhi to avoid disrupting the children's education.
+Her elder sisters were at boarding school in Nainital.
 In the letters that they exchanged with their siblings and cousins at Delhi, they addressed each other only by their initials.
 This tradition cemented over time so that Jaffrey became M for her circle of close friends and family.
 Jaffrey's father eventually returned from Daurala and joined Delhi Cloth Mills, a textile factory owned by the Shri Ram family.